Pushkar021/Typescript/readme.md

 npm list -g
 ```

-This command installs TypeScript globally on your machine, allowing you to use the `tsc` command anywhere.
+- This command installs TypeScript globally on your machine, allowing you to use the `tsc` command anywhere.
-The second command to check list of install npm packages
+- The second command checks the list of installed npm packages.

 **Step 2 - Initialize a Node.js Project with TypeScript:**